TITLE 77: PUBLIC HEALTH

 a) No stretcher van may be operated with a crew of fewer than two trained attendants.
 One trained attendant shall remain with the passenger.

-b) All stretcher van attendants shall be CPR certified and have received basic training in the operation of stretchers.
+b) All stretcher van attendants shall be CPR certified and have received training in the operation of stretchers.

 c) A stretcher van provider may provide transport of a passenger on stretcher provided the passenger meets all of the following requirements: